chihimng/COMP4211_Assignment_1/README.md

 jupyter notebook
 ```

-## Downloading Dataset
+## Copying Dataset

 As instructed, datasets are not included in this submission.
-Please unzip all `.npz` files into `./datasets` for reading in setup sections at the beginning of the notebooks.
+Please copy all `.npz` files into `./datasets` for reading in setup sections at the beginning of the notebooks.